microsoft/react-native-windows/vnext/docs/NativeModules.md

 1. Author a Windows Runtime Class which implements `Microsoft.ReactNative.IViewManager` and understands how to interact with the native UI.
 2. Register your new `IViewManager` within the native code of your React Native host application.
-3. Reference the new Component within your React Native JS code.
+3. Reference the new Component within your React Native JSX code.

+*Open Questions:*

+* Do we need to expose (custom) shadow nodes?
+* What should GetNativeProps look like?
+* Do we need to create JS wrappers so the Component can be referenced (at all, or more naturally) in JSX?
+* Do we ever want to support non-FrameworkElement views?
+* How do XAML controls fire events into RN?

 ### Sample View Manager using Microsoft.ReactNative.Managed (recommended)